leanprover/logic_and_proof_lean3/first_order_logic.rst

    \forall  a, b \; b \ne 0 \to \neg (a^2 = 2 b^2).

+Notice that we have kept the conventional mathematical notation :math:`b \ne 0` to say that :math:`b` is not equal to 0, but we can think of this as an abbreviation for :math:`\neg (b = 0)`.
 How do we prove such a theorem?
 Informally, we would use such a pattern:

     Let :math:`a` and :math:`b` be arbitrary integers, suppose :math:`b \ne 0`, and suppose :math:`a^2 = 2 b^2`.